 This course explores the reasons for the collapse and the pursuit of political and economic alternatives to state socialism in the Russian Federation.
 Students are encouraged to develop their own project, examining the manner in which forms of ownership, constitutional developments, party formation, political personalities, and domestic and international pressure influence events in Russia's developing system.
+Credit will be granted for only one of PSCI 366 or PSCI 360.
 Prerequisite: PSCI 100.
-Credit will be granted for only one of PSCI 366 and PSCI 360.
 Three credits.